-Cillizza: Delaying the Senate health care vote won't solve the problem
+Delaying the Senate health care vote likely won't solve the problem

 This was always going to be a hard vote for Senate Republicans -- just like it was a hard vote for House Republicans.
 (They had to try twice before they got it passed in the House.)
 The best thing to do on hard votes is either take them or move on.
 Kicking a hard vote down the road a week or a month just means that that week or month will be dominated by talk of the hard vote even though none of the underlying difficulties are likely to be resolved.

-McConnell and Cornyn knows this.
-A delay in the heath care vote -- or, more accurately at the moment, a delay in a decision not to hold a vote -- will likely accomplish very little other than to block up any and all other legislative action on matters not related to health care.
-Time is not on Senate Republicans' side.
+McConnell knows this.
+This delay in the heath care vote -- or, more accurately at the moment, a delay in a decision not to hold a vote -- will likely accomplish very little other than to block up any and all other legislative action on matters not related to health care.